 Ok, so we’ve got our numbers.
 If you are a do-it-yourselfer than you know how to take it from here.
 However, if you are taking your car into a shop to be worked on the thing that you need to remember is that $7.33 per pound is very nearly, or is, your mechanic’s cost.
 You are paying your mechanic or dealership for not only their labor but also for their expertise.
 Expect markup.
 Do NOT expect to pay $7.33 per pound.
 They deserve to be paid for their knowledge.

 The goal of this article is two things:

-- If you are a small business, or do-it-yourselfer, this gives you the average price of 134a cans and an option to purchase it Amazon and E-Bay.
+- If you are a small business, or do-it-yourselfer, this gives you the average price of 134a cans and an option to purchase it on E-Bay.

 - If you are having your car worked on at a dealership or a shop than this article gives you the knowledge to negotiate the price of your refrigerant down to a manageable markup.
 While you may not pay $7.33 per pound you will be able to recognize a gouge if they charge you $20 or even $30 a pound.